 When you send a print job to our team of professionals, there are a few things we need to ensure your project is produced correctly.
 We have outlined several best-in-practice file preparation tips and guidelines on this page and in our Prepress Guide to assist you.
 Your Account Manager can also help you get your project scheduled for production and answer any questions you may have along the way.
 We appreciate your business and look forward to working with you.

 We accept files from both Mac and PC platforms and prefer PDF/X-1a files.
 Our systems are current with all graphics applications and versions.
 If you’re unsure your software version is compatible, please contact your friendly Account Manager.

 Typos and grammatical errors can negatively impact the reader’s experience.
 Ensure your documents have been thoroughly edited for proper spelling and overall flow.
-Also be aware of such things as the splitting of words at the end of line breaks, the length of lines themselves and even text spacing.
+Also be aware of such things as the splitting of words at the beginning or the end of a paragraph ( widows and orphans ) , the length of lines themselves ( 50-60 characters per line is recommended ) and even text spacing ( tracking and leading ).